 Using the git branch

-command will display a list of all the branches in your repository, with an asterisk next to the branch you are currently on:
+command displays a list of all the branches in your repository, with an asterisk next to the branch you are currently on:

 git branch